 That means, when the power goes out on cold wintery nights, you have something to play!
 I personally love to do this except I have electric pianos, so it makes it a little hard to play when the power goes out.
 Regardless, being able to play where ever a piano may be, is quite neat.

 By the way, one digital piano that doesn’t require electricity is the Alesis Recital.
 This is because it is able to operate with batteries.

 Downloadable and/or Printable Sheet Music?

-That is correctamundo!
 It boils down to your personal preference.
 Do you prefer to stare at a digital version of a piece on your iPad or Chromebook, or do you like a good old-fashioned piece of paper?
 I remember the days when we all had paper.
 Those were the days.
 Nice, soft paper…I always HATED IT!
-(Sorry for the Spongebob reference…)
+(Sorry for the silly reference…)